By Brian Jones

 Starters: Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green, and Zaza Pachulia.

 Bench: Andre Iguodala, Shaun Livingston, Nick Young, Omri Casspi, Patrick McCaw, David West, Jordan Bell, and JaVale McGee.

 Let’s face it.
 This is probably the best team ever and they haven’t lost anyone of importance.
 If anything, they got even better with the additions of Nick Young and Omri Casspi.
 They will win the NBA Finals again next year and nobody else has a legitimate chance.

 Tier 2- Chance to not get swept by Golden State

-Bench: Derrick Rose, JR Smith, Jose Calderon, Iman Shumpert, Jeff Green, Kyle Korver, Richard Jefferson, Cedi Osman, Channing Frye, Kay Felder, Ante Zizic, and Walter Tavares.
+Bench: Derrick Rose, Jae Crowder, Jose Calderon, Iman Shumpert, Jeff Green, Kyle Korver, Richard Jefferson, Cedi Osman, Channing Frye, Kay Felder, Ante Zizic, and Walter Tavares.

 Starters: Kyrie Irving, Jaylen Brown, Gordon Hayward, Marcus Morris, and Al Horford.

 Bench: Marcus Smart, Terry Rozier, Jayson Tatum, Aron Baynes, Guerschon Yabusele, Abdel Nader, Semi Ojeleye, Daniel Theis, and Shane Larkin.

 San Antonio Spurs

 Starters: Tony Parker, Danny Green, Kawhi Leonard, LaMarcus Aldridge, and Pau Gasol.

 Bench: Patty Mills, Manu Ginobili, Dejounte Murray, Rudy Gay, Kyle Anderson, Derrick White, Joffrey Lauvergne, and Davis Bertans.

-As of now, San Antonio clearly got worse.
-They need to make a few moves before we can try to predict how good they will be.
-However, they were going to win the first game of the Western Conference Finals against Golden State until Kawhi Leonard got injured.
-They match up pretty well with the Warriors and I still think they will be the best competition in the West when all is said and done.
+They are bringing back mostly the same team that was going to win the first game of the Western Conference Finals against Golden State until Kawhi Leonard got injured.
+They replaced Jonathon Simmons and Dewayne Dedmon with Rudy Gay and Joffrey Lauvergne.
+I liked last year’s team better and as someone that wants to see the Warriors go down, I was disappointed with their offseason.
+Still, they match up pretty well with the Warriors and I think they will be the best competition in the West when all is said and done.

 Starters: Chris Paul, James Harden, Trevor Ariza, Ryan Anderson, and Clint Capela.

 Bench: Eric Gordon, PJ Tucker, Troy Williams, Luc Richard Mbah a Moute, Nene Hilario, Tarik Black, and Zhou Qi.